ietf-wg-aipref/wg-materials/designteam-25-07/notes.md

 Member: will be making a number of tweaks to the definition.
 Idea of "new" content will be considered.
 Still some things to think about.

-Member: translation is condiered as derivative content under copyright.
+Member: translation is considered as derivative content under copyright.

-Member: We are talking about the trainining of the model that performs translation. not the actual use of the content as input for translation.
+Member: We are talking about the training of the model that performs translation. not the actual use of the content as input for translation.

-Summary: Concerns that one of the categories will be emtpy and might collapse.
+Summary: Concerns that one of the categories will be empty and might collapse.
 That might be fine.

 Chair: focus on expression of preferences.
 Time to move on.

-**Chair kicks off the topic of the search catgory training**
+### Search

 Member: This category is important to have as it's a use case very relevant to online content creators and did not want to risk the other categories excluding "search" as the use case.

 Member: note, this is not longer about training.
 This is about more "classical" search functionality.
 The goal here is to make sure that this use cases is not affected by other terms in the vocabulary.

-Chair: the elephanet in the room is the summarisation.
+Chair: the elephant in the room is the summarisation.
 From the chair perspective this could be not we are focusing about here, but understood that if this is an importnat use cases it might pop up in the vocabulary.

 Member: the intent is important here.
 One way to think about it: is the intent to send traffic back to source or keep the user on the search engine site.

-Member: Reminder this is a spearate use case from training.
+Member: Reminder this is a separate use case from training.

 Member: distinct set from AI training.

 Member: This category falls into more "old school" search.

 Member: this is an important category.
 Referrals, accuracy.
-It's not clear that this category enbales that.
+It's not clear that this category enables that.

 Member: this section may have lost some flow as the context here is very different.
 Transformation of the content is importnat to consider as if you transform it may lose the intent of the author.

-Chair: reminder this category here is to make the "search" use case explicit even if someone dissalows the use of AI.
+Chair: reminder this category here is to make the "search" use case explicit even if someone disallows the use of AI.

-Member: the disctinciton - ca content be used in AI system VS can content be used in a search product that uses AI.
+Member: the distinction - ca content be used in AI system VS can content be used in a search product that uses AI.

-Member: worth investigating specific points to transformation. primary concern is comparison and how the preferences are reslved.
+Member: worth investigating specific points to transformation. primary concern is comparison and how the preferences are resolved.
 What has been said is search is more specific is AI.
-If someone says AI as NO but search in YES - but that's not reppresented in the model.
+If someone says AI as NO but search in YES - but that's not represented in the model.

 Member: this specific category will have a lot of focus.
-Robots.txt does not really address search direcly.
+Robots.txt does not really address search directly.
 It's focused on who but not what.
 Just flagging it.

 Member: Definition feels fine, although transformation is important topic.